A doula can support you virtually.

 One HUGE advantage to virtual childbirth education and virtual labor support is that I can now support pregnant people no matter where they live!

-If you’re interested in virtual childbirth education and virtual labor support, just fill out the form on the “Let’s Meet” page.
+If you’re interested in virtual childbirth education and virtual labor support, just schedule a FREE virtual interview on my calendar – or fill out my contact form and I’ll get back to you ASAP.
 I’d love to be your virtual doula!

 The presence of a doula during your labor can reduce the need for a C-section by 40-60%.
 Your co-payment for a surgical birth may be less than the doula’s fees, and you may be reimbursed for up to 70% of your doula’s fees by your insurance company.

 Even without reimbursement, you can still save money by hiring a doula to prevent unnecessary and expensive procedures.
 These charges include the cost of the anesthesiologist, the additional days spent in the hospital, all additional tests and procedures required for a baby born via surgery, and the cost of postpartum help while the new mother recovers from major abdominal surgery.

 Can you afford not to hire a doula for your baby’s birth?

 A doula can ease your fears.

 The fact that you are here, at this website, may mean that you are looking for something beyond a typical hospital birth experience.
 Perhaps you’ve heard horror stories about unnecessary and unwanted interventions, inductions, and c-sections.
 Perhaps your first birth was a nightmare and you’re hoping for a calmer, easier, faster birth this time.
 An experienced doula can make all the difference.